biancabrown23/ios-structs-classes-lab/README.md

 fred.homePlanet = "Mars"
 ```

+This will not work because the property of 'homePlanet' is a constant ( let ) and with constants, you are unable to change the property of a constant.
+Only when we use a variable ( var ) are we allowed to do so.

 Fix the class definition for `Giant` in the space below so that it **does** work:

+class Giant {
+var name: String
+var weight: Double
+var homePlanet: String

+init(name: String, weight: Double, homePlanet: String) {
+self.name = name
+self.weight = weight
+self.homePlanet = homePlanet
+}
+}

 ## Question 2